 Her works are vibrant and filled with joy, inspired both by family travels in Mexico and the beauty of everyday life.
 Since 2000 Tracy has held 14 successful solo exhibitions and her works are held in collections both in Australia and overseas.

 Mostly though she is mama bear to two gorgeous, zest-filled daughters, Santana and Sienna, and co-adventurer in life with her amor of 30 years, the talented and brilliant Marco.

 “The universal theme of connection underlies all of my work; connection to each other and the ways in which we express our humanity; connection with the natural world and the beauty that surrounds us; connection with the divine and a sense of something greater at work in our lives.

 My paintings are often created intuitively and I am often surprised at the finished piece.
-I am inspired by our travels in Mexico and the colours, exuberance of Spirit and magical experiences I have shared with my family there.
+I am inspired by our travels in Mexico and other places in the world, and the colours, exuberance of Spirit and magical experiences wanderlust has brought to our lives.

-I love texture and the sensuality, rhythm and pattern of fabrics and often incorporate these mixed media elements into my work.
+I love texture, pattern and vibrant color and often incorporate mixed media elements into my work.

 I like to believe that we are all part of an intricate and breathtaking tapestry.
 Our only choice each moment is whether to be a part of the creating or a part of the unravelling.”

 If you are interested in working together or have a question about one of my workshops, please send me an inquiry below and I will get back to you as soon as I can.